django-cms/django-cms/docs/reference/configuration.rst

         },
     }

-You can combine template names and placeholder names to granularly define plugins, as shown above with ``base.html content``.
+You can combine template names and placeholder names to define plugins in a granular fashion, as shown above with ``base.html content``.

 ``plugins``
     A list of plugins that can be added to this placeholder.
 If not supplied,